Weardale Way Section 10 (Page Bank to Durham)

 Description

-The original Page Bank Bridge was converted from rail to road in 1947 long after the closure of South Brancepeth Colliery in 1931 (see also Section 9).
-A short distance along Stanners Lane, on the other side of the river, is Whitworth Hall, once the home of Bobby Shaftoe of nursery rhyme fame who, for a time, was romantically involved with the daughter of the owner of Brancepeth Castle.
+The original Page Bank Bridge was converted from rail to road in 1947 long after the closure of South Brancepeth Colliery in 1931.
+The current bridge was opened in 1996 by Tony Blair MP.
+On the other side of the river, too far away to be seen, is Whitworth Hall, once the home of Bobby Shaftoe of nursery rhyme fame who, for a time, was romantically involved with the daughter of the owner of Brancepeth Castle.

-The trail however, visits neither location but follows the river along its floodplain towards the grandiose brick arches of Croxdale Railway Viaduct and the East Coast Main Line.
-After passing beneath the viaduct and the distant gaze of Burn Hall (on a hill to the north) the route crosses the River Wear for the only time on this section via c16th Sunderland Bridge, before entering the grounds of Croxdale Park.
-Apart from a delightful avenue of sycamores, you’ll find Croxdale Mill, on the Croxdale Burn, and Croxdale Hall – the historic seat of the Salvin family.
-Behind the hall, alongside the trail, there’s a good view of an important, Grade I-listed Norman chapel.
+The trail however, visits neither location but follows the trail downstream along the river’s floodplain towards the lofty, brick arches of Croxdale Railway Viaduct on the East Coast Main Line, near Durham.
+After passing beneath the viaduct, the route crosses the River Wear for the only time on this section – via c16th Sunderland Bridge – before entering the grounds of Croxdale Hall Estate where, apart from a delightful avenue of sycamores, you’ll find the Croxdale Burn, Croxdale Mill, and Croxdale Hall – the historic seat of the Salvin family.
+Further along the access road, opposite the hall, you’ll get a good view of its Grade I-listed Norman chapel.

-At High Butterby, the route leaves the lane to enter Shincliffe Woods and descend steeply back to the river (conditions underfoot will depend very much on the weather).
-Irrespective of the conditions the path through the woods is pleasant one which undulates steeply in places.
-After passing Shincliffe Hall you arrive at the village of Shincliffe itself which offers a couple of convenient hostelries alongside the the busy A177.
+Along the lane, at High Butterby, the route enters Shincliffe Wood, descending via steps back to the river (conditions underfoot will depend very much on the weather).
+Irrespective of the conditions the path through the woods is a pleasant one, undulating steeply in places.
+After passing Shincliffe Hall you arrive in Shincliffe itself which offers a couple of convenient hostelries, particularly The Rose Tree which lies on the trail where it crosses the the busy A177 (on entering the village there’s also a garden centre which has a cafe).

-On the other side of the A177 and across the river is Durham University’s Maiden Castle Sports Complex.
-Beyond that is Maiden Castle Bridge (also known as ‘Noisy Bridge’) which is overlooked by the densely wooded mound of Maiden Castle itself – site of an Iron Age promontory fort.
-A bit further along the path, by the rugby club, is the east abutment of Elvet Railway Bridge which once brought miners and their families into Durham for the Big Meeting.
+On the other side of the A177, across the river is Durham University’s Graham Sports Complex at Maiden Castle.
+Further along is Maiden Castle Bridge (once known as ‘Noisy Bridge’ although it’s a bit quieter these days).
+It’s overlooked by the densely wooded mound of Maiden Castle itself, once the site of an Iron Age promontory fort.
+A bit further along the path, by the rugby club, is the east abutment of Elvet Railway Bridge that once brought miners and their families into Durham for the Big Meeting.
 The area on the trail side of the river is known as Old Durham where there was yet another colliery.
 Old Durham Beck is crossed via Kingfisher Bridge with Old Durham Gardens located just off the trail to the east.